California Probate Calculator

 A Small Estate Affidavit in California allows heirs to claim a deceased person’s personal property without probate if the estate is valued at $184,500 or less (as of 2022).

 No, a trust-based estate plan is for anyone who wants to make life easier for their family.
-The primary purpose of estate planning is to ensure that your family is protected and supported when it matters most.
+The primary purpose of estate planning is to control your legacy and ensure that your family is protected and supported when it matters most.

 Attorney fees for trust administration after death in California depend on the complexity of the assets and amount of beneficiaries.

-While an attorney isn’t legally required for simple trusts (i.e. one property, one account, one beneficiary who is also the trustee), working with one is still strongly recommended.
-The attorney helps the successor trustee understand their duties, avoid costly mistakes, and reduce the risk of personal liability.
-In short, the lawyer is a sword and shield.
+While an attorney isn’t legally required for simple trusts (i.e. one property, one account, one beneficiary who is also the trustee), working with an attorney is still strongly recommended.

 Trusts with multiple properties, business interests, creditors or beneficiaries often require more time and work, which drives up the cost.
 You can ask for an estimate of the cost upfront and see if the attorney’s fee is based on flat fee % or hourly rate.